pure-chance/optimally-bad-wordle/README.md

 Bitset representation provides an additional advantage: it reduces the search space by consolidating words that share identical letter sets.
 Many distinct words contain the same set of unique letters (e.g., "slate" and "least" both map to {s, l, a, t, e}).
 Operating directly on these letter sets eliminates redundancy, reducing the effective vocabulary to |l(A)| = 2,037 and |l(G)| = 6,655.

-### Filtering
+### Packing

 Despite these optimizations, the problem remains computationally intractable without additional pruning strategies.
 The algorithm proceeds through several stages of progressive refinement:

-1. Answer-based filtering: For each answer letterset, the algorithm first eliminates all guess lettersets that share any letters with it, substantially narrowing the candidate pool.
+1. Answer-based packings: For each answer letterset, the algorithm first eliminates all guess lettersets that share any letters with it, substantially narrowing the candidate pool.

 2. Triple enumeration: The algorithm then identifies all triples (g₁, g₂, g₃) of guess lettersets that are mutually disjoint with both the answer and each other.
 This enumeration employs early termination: if g₁ and g₂ share any letters, no valid triple can be formed, and the search branch is abandoned immediately.